Avengers: Infinity War Sweepstakes OFFICIAL RULES

 VI.
 PRIZE: Ten (10) winners will receive:

-One (1) Avengers prize pack which includes the following: Two (2) Fandango Movie Tickets, one (1) Avengers cinch bag, one (1) Funko Mystery mini poster, and one (1) t-shirt.
+One (1) Avengers prize pack which includes the following: Two (2) Fandango Movie Tickets, one (1) Avengers cinch bag, 1 Funko Mystery Mini, 1 mini poster, and one (1) t-shirt.
 The Fandango movie tickets can be used at any theatre that uses Fandango.

 Prize packs will be mailed out to the confirmed winners at the completion of the sweepstakes period.